 The first metabolic pathway carbohydrates must pass through is the glycolytic pathway (see Figure 2.28).
-When sufficient oxygen is present, pyruvate, which is the end product of pyruvate The end product of glycolysis.
+When sufficient oxygen is present, pyruvate, which is the end product of glycolysis, is converted to acetyl coenzyme A (acetyl CoA)

 Figure 2.28 Anaerobic glycolysis.